 The current GoPro versions support up to 120 frames each second.
 However, setting the camera at these frame rates isn’t much necessary.
 You only need to do this if there are plans to use the camera in slow motion.

-Adjust the Field of View
+6. Adjust the Field of View

 A wide field of view provides an opportunity to capture more happening in the surrounding.
 Setting to a wide field of view doesn’t mean you will have distorted videos especially to the edges.

 Newer GoPro camera versions in the market have up to three fields of view settings.
 You can switch the view from wide, narrow to medium depending on what you desire.
 Before recording, make adjustments to see whether your video is clear.

 There are no rules that state the best field of view.
 You only switch to the view that provides clear videos.